Ledford soccer races past Oak Grove

 WALLBURG — Ledford quickly took control against rival Oak Grove.

-The Panthers scored the first eight goals of the match — including three in the opening 10 minutes — and rolled past the Grizzlies 10-1 in Mid-Piedmont 3A Conference boys soccer Monday at Ledford.
+The Panthers scored the first eight goals of the match — including three in the opening 10 minutes — and rolled past the Grizzlies 10-1 in Mid-Piedmont 3A Conference boys soccer this week at Ledford.

+“We played really well,” Ledford coach John Blake said.
+“We controlled the game pretty much the whole time.
+I thought possession was good, and I thought we finished tonight better than we have the past few weeks.
+That was kind of the focus last week coming into this week.
+So, we did what we wanted to do.

 Carlos Contreras had four goals and Carson Ray had three goals and two assists to lead the Panthers (8-2-1 overall, 3-0 conference), who have won five matches in a row.
 Pablo Campos added two goals and one assist.